Because my worth as a woman shouldn’t be based on what I do with my womb.

 It wasn’t the first time my womanhood had taken a blow, and it wouldn’t be the last.

-I’m 31, happily married and free of fertility issues, and the reason I don’t have children is really quite simple.
+I’m 31 and free of fertility issues, and the reason I don’t have children is really quite simple.
 I don’t want them.
 Not now, and not ever.

 And before you tell me I’ll change my mind one day, that my life will never be complete without the pitter-patter of little feet in it, or that I don’t understand the magnitude of what I’m giving up, I should let you know I’m not interested in your opinion on my relevance to the world as a woman if I don’t bear children, or my ability to make a life decision as an educated adult.

 I’ve known I’d be childfree since I was 13.
 My girlfriends were eagerly discussing which Backstreet Boys member they were going to marry when the conversation turned to how many children we’d each bear to our respective celebrity husbands, which became heated when we realised two of us had both already made the psychological commitment to Nick Carter.
 Eventually it was my turn to cast my number.
 Attempting to maintain the momentum, I began mentally preparing for my response – what would my kids’ names be?
 Would I have boys?
 Or girls?
 Or perhaps one of each?
 I scanned my brain like a catalog, diligently sifting for the golden index card that bore my maternal desires.
 Except there wasn’t one.

 So like a kid who received a dodgy homemade sweater for Christmas, I pressed my lips together in a tight smile and answered, “A boy and a girl.”
 But even as the words escaped my mouth I felt grimy with fraudulence.
 Thankfully my friends were already invested analysing what Nick Carter’s offspring would look like, and my participation in the exercise was over.

 When I turned 18 I summoned the courage to tell the truth.